pdfPlot.RdProduce a probability density function (pdf) plot for a user-specified distribution.

 area below the probability density curve.
 The default value is

-.
-See the entry for col
+curve.fill.col="cyan".
+See the entry for col in the

-help file for par
+help file for par for more information.

 a numeric scalar indicating the maximum number of ticks marks on the \(x\)-axis.

-The default value is x.ticks.at.all.x.max=15
+The default value is x.ticks.at.all.x.max=15.

 for discrete distributions, a numeric scalar or character string indicating

-of the shading lines if add=TRUE
+of the shading lines if add=TRUE.
+The default is "cyan" if

-and "black"
+add=FALSE and "black" if add=TRUE.

-See the entry for col
+See the entry for col in the

-help file for par
+help file for par for more information.

 for discrete distributions, a scalar indicting the density of line shading for

-.
-This argument is ignored if add=FALSE
+the histogram when add=TRUE.
+This argument is ignored if add=FALSE.

 a scalar indicating how many significant digits to print for the distribution

 parameters.
-The default value is digits=.Options$digits
+The default value is digits=.Options$digits.

 additional graphical parameters.
-See plot.default
+See plot.default and

 The probability density function (pdf) of a random variable \(X\), usually denoted \(f\), is defined as: $$f(x) = \frac{dF(x)}{dx} \;\;\;\;\;\; (1)$$ where \(F\) is the cumulative distribution function (cdf) of \(X\).
 That is, \(f(x)\) is the derivative of the cdf \(F\) with respect to \(x\) (where this derivative exists).